Adriano Fagiolini

 Distributed Algorithms for Estimation and Robot Cooperation

-In systems where many heterogeneous agents operate autonomously, with competing goals and without a centralized planner or global information repository, safety and performance can be guaranteed only by "social" rules imposed on the individual agents' behaviors.
-Social rules' nature is typically local, i.e. based on information made available to an agent from a small number of its neighbors.
-Car mobility with traffic rules and logistic robots in warehouses are canonical examples of such regulated autonomy, along with ant colonies, but many other fairly-competing autonomous systems, including distributed power plants, are coming shortly.
-In such systems, detecting whether any agent is not abiding to the rules is instrumental to raise an alert and take suitable countermeasures.
-The limited visibility due to the local nature of information however makes the misbehavior detection problem hard for any single agent, and only an exchange of information between agents may provide sufficient clues to arrive to a decision.
+Illustration of Distributed Algorithms In systems where many heterogeneous agents operate autonomously with competing goals and without a centralized planner or global information repository, safety and performance can only be guaranteed by "social" rules imposed on the individual agents' behaviors.
+The nature of social rules is typically local, based on information made available to an agent from a small number of its neighbors.
+Examples of such regulated autonomy include car mobility with traffic rules and logistic robots in warehouses.
+Other systems, such as distributed power plants, are emerging rapidly.
+In these systems, detecting whether any agent is not abiding by the rules is crucial for raising alerts and taking appropriate countermeasures.
+However, the limited visibility due to the local nature of information makes misbehavior detection challenging for any single agent, and only through the exchange of information between agents can sufficient clues be gathered to arrive at a decision.

-We consider threats that may be posed to such a society by the misbehaviors of some of its members, either due to faults or malice, and the possibility to detect and isolate them through cooperation of peers.
-We discuss intrusion detection algorithms, which allow detection of deviance from such rules, and algorithms to build a consensus view on the environment and on the integrity of peers, so as to improve the overall security of the society of robots.
-After providing a formal framework for describing social rules unifying many different applications, we study how to develop tools to automatically generate local monitors' code.
+Illustration of Robot Cooperation We consider threats posed to such a society by the misbehaviors of its members, whether due to faults or malice, and the possibility to detect and isolate them through cooperation among peers.
+We discuss intrusion detection algorithms that allow for the identification of deviance from these rules, and algorithms to build a consensus view on the environment and the integrity of peers, thereby improving the overall security of the robotic society.
+After providing a formal framework for describing social rules that unifies various applications, we study how to develop tools to automatically generate local monitors' code.

 Selected Journal Papers